-- In the Project Navigator, select the MainStoryboard.storyboard file;
+- In the Project Navigator, select the Main.storyboard file.

-- Next, hold the control key down, click on the Post button and drag your mouse down below the list of properties in the WriteReviewViewController.h file as shown in Figure 8;
+- Next, hold the control key down, click on the Post button and drag your mouse down below the list of properties in the WriteReviewViewController.swift file as shown in Figure 8.

 |Figure 8 - Creating an outlet for the Post button|